hazelcast/hazelcast/docs/design/sql/09-optimizer.md

 #### 3.5.3 Optimizations

-Currently we have the following physical optimizations.
+Currently, we have the following physical optimizations.

 *Table 9: Physical Optimizations*